simoneengelbr/twitter_zodiac/docs/index.md

   <img width="1200" height="450" src="https://raw.githubusercontent.com/simoneengelbr/twitter_zodiac/main/docs/Transparent.png?token=AK2UC2IQNKKA34VJIBFNOI273IT7I">
 </p>

 Both the signs and the communities use positive words in their tweets.
-This could be interpreted that, as most of the users in the network are public figures, usually thei use their twitter accounts to promote their content and therefore tweet words with more positive sentiment.
+This could be interpreted that, as most of the users in the network are public figures, usually they use their Twitter accounts to promote their content and therefore tweet words with more positive sentiment.